 The press workshop has had various homes, originally on the ground floor of the New Bodleian, later in the Clarendon Building and, between 2003 and 2011, in the basement of the New Bodleian.
 During refurbishment of the New Bodleian, the Room was housed in the Story Museum in Pembroke Street.
 When the Bodleian building on Broad Street was reopened in 2015 as the Weston Library for Special Collections, the workshop moved to the ground floor of the Old Library, in the Schola Musicae.

 Weston Library press

-Drop-in printing for the public on the first Saturday of the month, May to September, begins on 5 May with a commemoration of Karl Marx (born 1818): make a collective poster.
-12-3 pm, all ages.
+Drop-in printing for the public on the first Saturday of the month, May to September, in the Weston Library foyer, entrance from Broad Street, Oxford.

 Classes in the workshop

-The Bodleian's hand-press printing workshop is located in the Schola Musicae, in the Old Library.
+The Bodleian's hand-press printing workshop is located in the Schola Musicae, in the Old Bodleian Library.